PMaynard/jekyll-nationpigeon/about.md

 NationPigeon is a place to store notes, and experiences from the computing world.
 Words found on this site came from [Pete's](http://petermaynard.co.uk) head.

-Pete is a PhD student at CSIT, Queen’s University, Belfast.
-He specializes in Cyber-Attacks on Critical Infrastructure Systems and Protocols.

 ## Contact

 - [@pgmaynard](https://twitter.com/pgmaynard)